Yorkshire Terrier Cost of Ownership: Real Monthly, Yearly & Lifetime Costs

 Yorkshire Terrier Cost Overview (First Year vs Annual vs Lifetime)

-Cost PeriodTypical Cost Range
+Cost PeriodEstimated Cost Range

-Average Annual Cost (After Year One)Moderate but grooming-heavy
+Annual (After Year One)$900–$2,400

-Yorkshire Terrier First-Year Costs (Puppy vs Adult Adoption)
+Yorkie First-Year Ownership Costs (Puppy vs Adult)

 The first year is the most expensive year of owning a Yorkshire Terrier.
 Many new owners are surprised by how quickly the costs add up, especially if they bring home a puppy instead of adopting an adult dog.